Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 Next, to find an edge in the pixels, a popular method is to use the 2nd derivative of a gaussian as a smoothing and edge detection in one 'for loop' step.

 Finally, the computer program would fit a parabola to the top three samples of the two main resulting peaks/troughs, to find center of the edges with subpixel resolution in the x axis, aka quadradic polynomial interpolation.
 And there is a version of this which takes 4 inputs, rather than 3, and is claimed to be much more accurate, but again at a speed cost.
+I will sort these out after I get the basic 3 point one working ok.

 Then the subpixel x axis difference between the two results is the center of a shadow cast upon the sensor.